DoctorMcKay/node-tesla-data/README.md

 - 4 = Parked and not charging: 30 minutes
 - 5 = Awoken via external input: 1 minute
 - 6 = Parked with HVAC on: 1 minute
-- 7 = Asleep: 6 hours
+- 7 = Asleep: 10 minutes

 Data is recorded to a MySQL table.
 The query you should use to create the table is in `create_table.sql`.

 ### Sleepy Cars

-If you have "always connected" disabled, then your Tesla will "go to sleep" after some time when not charging (and probably only when energy saving is active, not sure).
-In this case, when a data pull is scheduled, the application will wake the vehicle first.
+If you have "always connected" disabled (or you have MCU2), then your Tesla will "go to sleep" after some time when not charging (and probably only when energy saving is active, not sure).

-When a vehicle is awoken, the next data pull will not be for 6 hours, to minimize battery drain.
-It's recommended that you only disable "always connected" when you will be away from your vehicle for a long time, to minimize phantom drain.
+Before every scheduled data pull, the application will check to see if the car is asleep.
+If it is, then it won't awake the car to pull data (and nothing will be recorded in the database).
+However, every 3 hours the application will wake the car in order to pull data.

+So that is, if the vehicle is asleep, then the application will check every 10 minutes to see if it's awake yet.
+If it's still asleep but it's been at least 3 hours since the application last saw it awake, then the car will be awoken and data will be stored.

 # Installation